 Piazzale Michelangelo is the place to go for a breathtaking view over the Arno, the rooftops of the city, the Duomo and beyond - a great way to introduce yourself to the delights of Florence.
 From the piazza, steps lead down the hillside through the narrow back streets to the Ponte Vecchiom the immediately recognisable bridge lined with buildings - it was the only bridge not to have been bombed during World War II.

-a lovely old spa town.
+Bagni di Lucca is a lovely town, renowned for its thermal waters.
 There are shops, cafes and a children's play park, as well as the spa itself where you can indulge in some treatments.

 Younger members of your party will enjoy the Pinocchio Park and a rather quaint homage to Cado Collodi's 19th century novel based on a wooden boy who dreamed of being a real boy.
 Walt Disney certainly softened his character but much remains of our long-nosed children's hero at this hilltop medieval village.
 Much more interesting is the Butterfly House in the hanging gardens of Garzoni, again in Collodi.